ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 ## Classic Problems Require Classic Solutions

-Corruption is a problem as old as civilisation, and whilst it might not have obviously reared it's ugly head in the blockchain space, as the technology becomes more influential, it will attract forces that wish to bridle it's power and shape it towards a future where, far from liberating humanity, it becomes a tool for optimizing enslavement.
+Corruption is a problem as old as civilisation, and whilst it might not have obviously reared it's ugly head in the cryptocurrency space yet, as the technology becomes more influential, it will attract forces that wish to bridle it's power and shape it towards a future where, far from liberating humanity, blockchains become tools for optimizing enslavement.

 Luckily a window of opporunity exists to counter the inevitable ongoing attempts to capture blockchais; for now, projects that strive for _decentrlization maxlimalism_ still exist and are available to those who wish to use them.

 While it's still voluntary, rather than relying on authority figures or marketing campaigns, individuals can reason from first principles and reflect on lessons from the past to reach their own conclusions about which blockchains are likely to provide long term value and are worth interacting with.
-By going "back to the roots" of not just blockchain technology, but Austrian economic theory and ultimately the primatives of reason itself, the wisdom in the designs decisions behind Bitcoin become clear, and this logic can be reappllied to other technological advancements in the space, including Ethereum.
+By going "back to the roots" of not just blockchain technology, but Austrian economic theory and ultimately the primatives of reason itself, the wisdom in the designs decisions behind Bitcoin become clear, and this logic can be reappllied to other technological advancements in the space, including Smart Contract Platforms such as Ethereum (Classic).

 ### A Different Kind Of Foundation